Prapthi564/MPPC23-Power-Apps/lab1/README.md

     ![Page where you can select a country and accept or cancel.
 There are also links to the terms of use and the Microsoft privacy statement](../Media/img7.png)

-1. A Power Platform developer environment will be created for you with the name `{User}'s Environment` and you will be redirected to the maker portal.
-Here, Review the details below
+1. A Power Platform developer environment will be created for you with the name `{User}'s Environment`, and you will be redirected to the maker portal.
+Here, review the details below
     -  The **Environment** at the top-right for your recently created environment **ODL_User <inject key="DeploymentID"></inject>'s Environment** **(1)** selected and prompt stating **This is a developer environment and not meant for production use** **(2)**

         ![Developer environment](../Media/Dev3.png)